jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 * qos-pod-limited-debug.yaml
 * qos-pod-unlimited-debug.yaml

-These last two pods wiil be used to test this feature.
+These last two pods will be used to test this feature.

-First, we create the pods, keep in mind that qos-pod-limited-debug.yaml has the bandwidth annotations, while qos-pod-unlimited-debug.yaml has no bandwidth limitations:
+First, we create the pods, keep in mind that qos-pod-limited-debug.yaml has the bandwidth annotations, wile qos-pod-unlimited-debug.yaml has no bandwidth limitations:

 ```
 oc create -f qos-pod-limited-debug.yaml